Examples for BPS solitons destabilized by quantum effects: Introduction

-Here we focus on particular models with two scalar fields $\phi$ and $\chi$ in $D=1+1$ which have the particular feature of possessing two translationally invariant minimal energy configurations that we call {\it primary} and {\it secondary} vacua.
-In addition these models have Bogomol'nyi-Prasad-Sommerfield (BPS) \cite{Bogomolny:1975de,Prasad:1975kr} constructions that simplify the static soliton equations to first order differential equations and fully determine the classical energy by the solitons' asymptotic values \cite{Adam:2016ipc}.
+Here we focus on particular models with two scalar fields, $\phi$ and $\chi$, in $D=1+1$ which have the particular feature of possessing two translationally invariant minimal energy configurations that we call {\it primary} and {\it secondary} vacua.
+In addition these models have Bogomol'nyi-Prasad-Sommerfield (BPS) \cite{Bogomolny:1975de,Prasad:1975kr} constructions that simplify the static soliton equations to first order differential equations.
+Within BPS constructions the classical energies are fully determined by the solitons' asymptotic values \cite{Adam:2016ipc}.
 While the solitons assume primary vacua at spatial infinity and are kink-like ($\phi$ can be smoothly modified into the hyperbolic tangent function without changes at spatial infinity), they may dwell in a secondary vacuum within a finite region of space.
-We will see that the size of that region is controlled by a single, continuous parameter and that the solitons are classically degenerate in that parameter.
-Because of that degeneracy there is no unique classical soliton and the quantum contribution to the energy, even if small when compared to the classical energy, will decide which is the energetically favorable soliton.
+We will see that the solitons are classically degenerate in a single, continuous parameter that controls size of that region.
+Because of that degeneracy there is no unique classical soliton and the quantum contribution to the energy, even if small when compared to the classical energy, will decide which is the energetically favored soliton.
 This scenario has recently been investigated for the Shifman-Voloshin-soliton \cite{Shifman:1997wg}.
-It was found that, as a function of that single parameter, the leading quantum correction to the energy, the so-called vacuum polarization energy (VPE) did not have a lower bound \cite{Weigel:2018jgq}.
+It was found that, as a function of that single parameter, the leading, one-loop quantum correction to the energy, the so-called vacuum polarization energy (VPE) did not have a lower bound \cite{Weigel:2018jgq}.
+Hence no stable soliton exists in that model at the one-loop quantum level.
 It was hence conjectured that such quantum destabilization scenarios will occur whenever the soliton has access to a secondary vacuum.
 Here we will provide further examples to corroborate that conjecture.